 Secondary school trips have many academic benefits.
 They can bring subjects to life, sparking a genuine interest and curiosity in your students and leading to higher engagement when you're back in the classroom.
 And, as all teachers know, better engagement can lead to higher grades in exams.

 Plus, sparking an interest in a particular topic could persuade students to pursue the subject at GCSE or A-Level.
 It may even push them towards a related career.

 Secondary school trips also help to provide students with practical experiences that they can draw upon in their exams, helping them to achieve those higher grades.
 So, school trips for secondary students really can help them to achieve more in their exams.

 If you are looking to give your students a pre-exam boost, you might want to consider a school trip that will help them to grasp a particularly difficult topic.

 Increase confidence and revise key skills

 Alternatively, you might prefer to visit a destination that allows your students to cover a range of curriculum-linked topics, giving them more of a general lift ahead of their exams by increasing their confidence and revising critical skills and knowledge.

-Students studying French, German, or Spanish, for example, could visit almost anywhere in France, Germany or Spain and the opportunity to explore the culture through their language skills would give them a massive boost in confidence.
+Students studying French, German or Spanish, for example, could visit almost anywhere in France, Germany or Spain.
+The opportunity to explore the culture through their language skills would give them a massive boost in confidence.